lauraionescu/git_what/README.md

 #### Let's finish the experimental work and merge it back to master

 Edit the spectre.txt file and make another change
+Commit the change
+Rebase the thriller branch onto master

 ```console
   git checkout thriller